Our Pediatric Fillings Look Natural

 We don’t use metal at all for our fillings.
 Instead, we opt for a biocompatible and metal-free material known as composite resin.
 A blend of glass-like and acrylic ingredients, this material can be color-matched to blend with the tooth, and is able to stay in place for years to come.
 The filling prevents infection from developing, and helps your child avoid further sensitivity or aches.
 The entire process of treating the tooth only takes one visit.

 We will begin with a thorough exam using digital technology to assess the cause and extent of the decay.
 We then administer a numbing agent, and possibly sedation, to help your child stay relaxed and calm throughout the entire process.
 We gently remove all decay and prepare the composite resin.
 We apply the material in several layers, and then sculpt the tooth as this material cures under a special light.
 Finally, we polish the tooth for a more attractive appearance.
 Your child then leaves with a bright, healthy smile!

 If you have any questions about recognizing and treating issues like tooth decay, or about avoiding the onset of cavities with proper homecare, then please contact our team today to learn more.

 Ready to Treat Your Child’s Aching Tooth?

 We want to help children of all ages avoid complications related to tooth decay.
-To learn about how we treat issues like tooth decay in little smiles then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn about how we treat issues like tooth decay in little smiles then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.